mbbu-beep/cybersecurity-blogs/small-business-tips/stronger-authentication-until-you-lose-your-phone.md

-# Stronger Authentication Is Great—Until You Lose Your Phone
+# Stronger Authentication Is Great...
+Until You Lose Your Phone

 Most cybersecurity advice stops at: